 This was my first time at the San Francisco Fleet Week.
 For me, it was only a Fleet Weekend because I had to work all day and even during the weekend.
 However, I managed to get some hours off to enjoy the airshow and check out the main event at Marina Green.

 Already throughout the week, I was able to see the Blue Angels flying over the city and practicing for the big weekend.
-Fleet Week is the event in San Francisco.
+Fleet Week is an annual event in San Francisco.

 People come to hang out at Crissy Field and other places along the San Francisco shoreline to enjoy the airshow.
 People taking their boats out into the bay to get the best “seats” available for the airshow.
 The airshow is definitely the highlight of the San Francisco Fleet Week.